KhachatryanRafayel/qa-portfolio/README.md

 Welcome to my QA portfolio! 👋
 Here I collected examples of my test documentation, created during practice on different projects.

-**Goal:** The purpose of these works is to demonstrate my ability to design, execute and document test activities in a clear and structured way.
+The purpose of these works is to demonstrate my ability to design, execute and document test activities in a clear and structured way.

 ---